 All the fun of the I Spy books in a game!
 Fill the bowl with all sorts of little plastic figures, then flip over a card with a picture on it—the first one to find the figurine that matches the card wins.
 Plus, when you're not playing the game, you can use the little plastic figurines as toys!

-You're all giant monsters fighting to be the king of Tokyo and see who can cause the most destruction.
-Roll the dice and collect the symbols to damage your opponents, or regain health.
-You score points based on how long you can stay inside the city cause destruction—a super fun and fast dice-rolling game that goes over well with kids and adults alike.
+You're all giant monsters fighting to be the king of Tokyo and cause the most destruction.
+Roll the dice and collect the symbols to damage your opponents or regain health.
+You score points based on how long you can stay inside the city and cause havoc.
+It's a super fun and fast dice-rolling game that goes over well with kids and adults alike.

 Board games aren't just for adults